Joseph L. Coffey: Auxiliary Bishop of the Military Services, USA

 Pope Francis appointed Coffey as an auxiliary bishop for the Archdiocese of the Military Services, USA and titular bishop of Capsus on January 22, 2019.
-On March 25, 2019, Coffey was consecrated by Archbishop Timothy Broglio.
+On March 25, 2019, Coffey was consecrated at the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C., by Archbishop Timothy Broglio, with Cardinal Timothy M. Dolan, and Archbishop Charles J. Chaput acting as co-consecrators.